hack3rs.ca network-security

 defensive-use-cases

-• $Authorized internal password audits and credential hygiene reviews.
+• $Authorized internal password audits for policy validation and credential hygiene review.

-• $IR validation after hash exposure or compromise scenarios.
+• $Incident response validation after a hash database exposure or credential compromise.

-• $Training on hash formats, salts, and password policy effectiveness.
+• $Training on hash formats, salt behavior, and what password storage parameters actually cost an attacker.

-• $Remediation planning for weak passwords on high-value accounts.
+• $Prioritized remediation planning for weak passwords on privileged and high-value accounts.

 common-mistakes

-• $Skipping hash format validation and drawing conclusions from bad input.
+• $Skipping format validation and drawing conclusions from misparsed or mixed hash input.

-• $Reporting recovered passwords without prioritization by account criticality.
+• $Reporting recovered passwords in a flat list without prioritizing by account criticality.

-• $Treating a limited test window as proof that passwords are strong.
+• $Presenting a limited wordlist-only test result as evidence that the passwords are strong.

 expert-habits-for-free-self-study